The cohomology of Deligne-Lusztig varieties for the general linear group: Unipotent Representations of

 \begin{rk} The prove of Proposition \ref{IIIaltsum} relies on some simplicial arguments as follows, cf. loc.cit.
 Let $d,d' \in \D$.
 Then we have

 for some $d\vee d' \in \D.$ Further for all $d_1,\ldots,d_r \in \D$, we have

 \end{rk}

-We reinterpret this complex as follows.
+We reinterpret the complex (\ref{IIIcomplex}) as follows.
 Let ${F^+}$ be the monoid which is freely generated by the subset $S\subset W$ of simple reflections.
 Denote by the natural map.
-For $w=s_{i_1}\cdots s_{i_r} \in {F^+},$ let $r=\ell(w)$ be the length and its support.
-Any subword $v$ which is induced by erasing factors in $w$ gives by definition rise to an element which is shorter in the Bruhat ordering $\preceq$ on ${F^+}$, cf. also \cite{Hu}.
+For $w=s_{i_1}\cdots s_{i_r} \in {F^+},$ let $\ell(w):=r$ be the length and its support.
+Any subword $v$ which is induced by erasing factors in $w$ gives by definition rise to an element which is shorter with respect to the Bruhat ordering $\preceq$ on ${F^+}$, cf. also \cite{Hu}.
 Note that this ordering is not compatible with the usual one $\leq$ on $W$ via $\gamma$.

 For $w\in F^+,$ let $I(w)\subset S$ be a minimal subset such that $w$ is contained in the submonoid generated by $I(w).$ Let

 be the std parabolic subgroup generated by $B$ and $I(w).$ Alternatively, let $d(w)\in \D$ be the decomposition which corresponds to the subset $\supp(w)\subset S$ under the natural bijection $\D\stackrel{\sim}{\to} S$.
 Then $P(w)=P_{d(w)}.$